milkshakeuk/PndAid/README.md

 * Save the icon to its own file
 * Ability to iterate over and seek to file data like an array
 * Ability to list files in archive
-* Ability to extract files from archive
+* Ability to extract files from both pnd archive formats (ISO|Squashfs)

 ## Getting Started